Artificial intelligence (AI) tools can speed up enterprise digital transformation, but their adoption comes with significant challenges.

 Over two-thirds of IT leaders in an AWS and Tata World survey said they still rely on legacy systems for core business functions, including customer-facing functions.

 Legacy systems are built on outdated technology incompatible with digital transformation tools and platforms.
-This makes it challenging to implement new features, integrate with cloud-based services, or adopt emerging technologies like AI or the Internet of Things (IoT).
+Implementing new features, integrating with cloud-based services, or adopting emerging technologies like AI or the Internet of Things (IoT) makes it challenging.

-For example, a traditional contact that wants to adopt digital transformation must migrate from PBX phone systems to VoIP phones for unified cloud communication — which can be expensive and time-consuming.
+For example, a traditional contact who wants to adopt digital transformation must migrate from PBX phone systems to VoIP phones for unified cloud communication, which can be expensive and time-consuming.

 To overcome the challenges of legacy systems during digital transformation, organizations must carry out a risk and dependency analysis, identifying which systems are critical to their operations and which are redundant.
 They should then plan a phased migration or replacement, starting with non-critical systems.